DisneyAladdin/ESCollector/README.md

 This is a full automatic fetching tool with Python Selenium module.
 By using this tool, you can automatically obtain any Web pages even these pages require "user login".
 <img src="https://github.com/shutokawabata0723/fetch_ES_by_selenium/blob/master/demo1.gif" width="1000px">
+First of all, pass user login because seeing specific Web pages(entry sheet/interview/OB visit) requires it as a member of the domain.
+After that process, the tool fetches all links to the Web pages.
 <img src="https://github.com/shutokawabata0723/fetch_ES_by_selenium/blob/master/demo2.gif" width="1000px">
+Finally, from the links, the tool fetches content of the Web pages and save these as CSV file like below↓.
 <img src="https://github.com/shutokawabata0723/fetch_ES_by_selenium/blob/master/demo3.png" width="1000px">
+As you can see result, All the contents have been fetched and saved with split by ','.

 ```python
 coding:utf-8